 So, how long does CBD oil stay in your system?

-It varies, and CBD may be detectable in your blood, urine, and hair for different lengths of time.
 Research is limited in most of these areas, but we have a few studies to help us understand how long CBD is detectable in the blood after dosing.

 Take note that 700 mg doses are generally higher than the regular maintenance doses used by consumers.
-Even after 6 weeks of regular use, CBD was virtually eliminated from the blood after a week.
+Even after 6 weeks of regular use, CBD oil was virtually eliminated from the blood after a week.

-One 2016 study investigated the presence of CBD in participant’s urine after taking a variety of different CBD products, including tinctures, flower, and capsules.
+One 2016 study investigated the presence of CBD in participant’s urine after taking a variety of different CBD products, including tinctures, flowers, and capsules.
 The study found that CBD was detectable in the urine two hours after the dose in all participants regardless of what dosing form they used.

 The study only followed one participant after the last day of CBD administration, however, and found that CBD levels were undetectable in the urine after 25 hours.